pykm05/social-media-app/README.md

     /freeform-springboot/src/main/resources

+### Installation with Docker

+In your terminal, run the following command:

+    docker-compose up

+Once the container is up and started, the app should be running on http://localhost:3000.

+### Installation without Docker

 Do keep in mind that the backend is a **Maven Project** which may require you to install some dependencies.
 We recommend using the Intellij IDE as they deal with it for you.

 In your IDE, run:

     FreeformSpringbootApplication.java

-### 2. Start the React app
+to start up the Spring Boot server.

-Open a new terminal window and cd into freeform-app to install the necesary dependencies.
+Open a new terminal window and cd into freeform-app to install the necesary frontend dependencies.

     cd freeform-app